swcarpentry/python-novice-inflammation/_episodes/10-defensive.md

 >
 > A problem we haven't addressed in this example is that `test_range_overlap` will
 > halt as soon as one of the assertions fails.
-> Ideally, we'd like it to continue and run all the assertions,
+> Ideally, we'd like it to continue and run all the assertions
 > so we can find out if there are other points of failure.
 > This is where a test framework (also called a test runner)
 > such as [pytest](https://docs.pytest.org/en/7.1.x/) can be very useful.